Linus4/csgoverview/README_WINDOWS.txt

    (e.g. C:\Users\Username\csgoverview)
 3. Move the .ttf file from the .zip archive into the csgoverview folder.
-4. Download the overview images from https://github.com/zoidbergwill/csgo-overviews and put them into the csgoverview folder
+4. Download the overview images from https://github.com/zoidbergwill/csgo-overviews and put them into the csgoverview folder.
 5. Right click a demo and select 'Open with' to open it with csgoverview.

 Updates